markteehan/file-chunk-connectors/README.md

 ## Packaging
+The connectors are available packaged as three options:
+ - Kafka Connect Plugins on Confluent Hub (skinny jars with dependencies) [source](https://www.confluent.io/hub/markteehan/file-chunk-source) & [sink](https://www.confluent.io/hub/markteehan/file-chunk-sink)
-The connectors are packaged either as Kafka Connect Plugins [plugins]([url](https://github.com/markteehan/file-chunk-connectors)) or as complete [tarballs]([url](https://github.com/markteehan/file-chunk-tarballs)) (that include Kafka, Java, the connectors and setup scripts) enabling low-friction deployment on windows or linux.
+ - Kafka Connect Plugins [plugins](https://github.com/markteehan/file-chunk-connectors) (Uber jars)
+ - Complete [tarballs](https://github.com/markteehan/file-chunk-tarballs) that include Kafka, Java, the connectors and setup scripts) enabling low-friction single-machine deployment on windows or linux.
 Use the Plugins on a Kafka Connect server, alongside other connector jobs and tasks.
-Use the tarball for one-key install on laptop/desktop linux or windows machines that will stream data to a central kafka server (for example maintenance/field teams, vehicle upload, offshore or any endpoint with intermittent connectivity.
+Use the tarball for one-key install on laptop/desktop linux or windows machines.

 ## Contacts